-SquishyCash is what we call a get-paid-to (GPT) or rewards site where you have a few easy ways to build up your balance and cash out.
+SquishyCash is a get-paid-to (GPT) site that gives you a few ways of building up your balance and cashing out.

 SquishyCash.com has been around since 2007 and is a free to join rewards website that's open to anyone looking to make some spare change online.